pivotal/docs-tap/scst-store/create-service-account-access-token.hbs.md

 # Configure access tokens

 Service accounts are required to generate the access tokens.

-The access token is a `Bearer` token used in the http request header `Authorization`. (ex. `Authorization: Bearer eyJhbGciOiJSUzI1NiIsImtpZCI6IjhMV0...`)
+The access token is a `Bearer` token used in the HTTP request header `Authorization`. (ex. `Authorization: Bearer eyJhbGciOiJSUzI1NiIsImtpZCI6IjhMV0...`)

 By default, Supply Chain Security Tools - Store includes `read-write` service account installed.
 This service account is cluster-wide.